Rufaid786/cryptic-command-bot/Readme.md

     <li>Meta-Llama-Guard-3-8B</li>
 </ul>

-⭐ Models Found Suitable for Our Use Case:
+⭐ Models Found Suitable for Our Use Case: <br>
 After evaluating based on response quality, stability, and token limits, the following models were found to best fit our needs: <br>

 <ul>